ballerina-platform/ballerina-lang/stdlib/log-api/src/main/ballerina/log/Module.md

 ```

-Suppose that the above code snippet resides in a package named `foo`.
+Suppose that the above code snippet resides in a module named `foo`.
 We can set the log level of `foo` to `DEBUG` in a configuration file by placing the following entry in it:
 ```toml
 [foo]
 loglevel="DEBUG"